jsakamoto/Toolbelt.Blazor.SpeechRecognition/README.md

 > dotnet add package Toolbelt.Blazor.SpeechRecognition --version 0.0.4.6-alpha
 ```

-**Step.1-2** Register "SpeechRecognition" service into the DI container, at `ConfigureService` method in the `Startup` class of your Blazor application.
+**Step.1-2** Register "SpeechRecognition" service into the DI container.

+If the project is a Blazor Server App or a Blazor WebAssembly App ver.3.1 Preview 4 or earlyer, add the code into the `ConfigureService` method in the `Startup` class of your Blazor application.

 ```csharp
 // Startup.cs